FreeOpcUa/opcua-asyncio/docs/usage/get-started/minimal-client.rst

 .. note:: Using :meth:`~asyncua.common.node.Node.get_child` will perform a server request
     in the background to resolve the path to a node.
-Extensive usage of this method can create a lot of network traffic which is not strictly required if the node id is knwon.
+Extensive usage of this method can create a lot of network traffic which is not strictly required if the node id is known.
     If you know the node id it's better to use the :meth:`~asyncua.client.client.Client.get_node` method of the client.
 For example :code:`client.get_node("ns=2;i=2")` or :code:`client.get_node(ua.NodeId(2, 2))` could be used in the example.